Skip to main content

 4 mentions Positive Neutral Negative

-• “The sound design, atmosphere, and pacing of dialogue are really good; it reminds me a bit of Return of the Obra Dinn.”
+• “Sound design, atmosphere, and pacing of dialogue are really good, reminding me a bit of Return of the Obra Dinn.”

-• “Overall, it's a really good concept with an awesome atmosphere; I really like the sound design—simple but quite effective.”
+• “Overall, a really good concept with awesome atmosphere, especially the sound design; simple but quite efficient.”

 • emotional